Joystream/founding-members/avatars/README.md

 You can use your avatar anywhere you would like, though you are particuarly encouraged to use the avatar on Joystream products, such as in Pioneer and in our media consumption application.

 Your avatar is unique to you, and is yours forever.
+You are free to modify or edit it as much as you like to suit the context you want to use it in.
 You will even be able to use it on the Joystream platform on mainnet.

 We will also display your avatar on our leaderboards on `joystream.org` and in our social media channels when recognizing your contributions to the project.